debezium/debezium-examples/outbox/README.md

 which is functionally the same as the original one, but is implemented using the [Quarkus](https://quarkus.io) stack.
 This allows to build a native binary of that service, resulting in significantly less memory usage and faster start-up than the classic version (based on Thorntail).

+**Update, December 20, 2019:** Another variant of the producing service has been added, "order-service-quarkus", which is functionally the same as the original one, but is implemented using the [Quarkus](https://quarkus.io) stack.
+This allows to build a native binary of that service, resulting in significantly less memory usage and faster start-up than the classic version (based on Thorntail).

 ## Execution

 Prepare the Java components: